Wells, UK Guide

 Approximately 1 hour 15 minutes by car Immerse yourself in the mystical atmosphere of Glastonbury, a town steeped in legend and history.
 Climb Glastonbury Tor for panoramic views of the Somerset Levels, explore the ruins of Glastonbury Abbey, and discover the town's quirky shops and cafes.
 Whether you're a believer in Arthurian legends or simply seeking a unique experience, Glastonbury is sure to captivate.

-Approximately 1 hour 45 minutes by car Stonehenge
+Approximately 1 hour by car or train Swansea

 Travel Time